bmanandhar/weather/README.md

 ## Project name: Weather Report

-This project has been developed as a part of learning how to develope website using the some of the technologies that I know.
-The web app has been designed to render the weather report of any city that has the record with 'Open Weather Map' `https://openweathermap.org/`.
+This project has been developed as a part of learning how to develope website using some of the technologies that I know.
+The web app has been designed to render weather report of any city that has the record with 'Open Weather Map' `https://openweathermap.org/`.
 I was able to access the API data by achieving an API key.

 ### User story

-* User can access the crrent weather data of almost any city of the world by entering the city name.
+* User can access the crrent weather data of a city by entering the city name in the input box.
-* It will display an error message if the city name entered is incorrect.
+* It will display an error message if the input box is empty.
 * Currently 10 different types of data are made available including an image-icon that reflects sky condition of the city.
-* If the input box is empty, it will display an error message in the output box.
 * A reset button placed next to submit button will refresh the window to start as new.

 ### Chalenges